Widespread cyberattack hits major European companies

 A message on a cash machine for Ukraine's state-owned bank Oschadbank demanded $300 worth of Bitcoin — and taunted victims not to "waste your time" looking for another fix.

-"If you see this text, then your files are no longer accessible, because they have been encrypted," the message read in English, according to an image take by a Reuters photographer in Kiev.
+"If you see this text, then your files are no longer accessible, because they have been encrypted," the message read in English, according to an image taken by a Reuters photographer in Kiev.

 "Perhaps you are busy looking for a way to recover your files, but don't waste your time.
 Nobody can recover your files without our encryption service."